UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 ~~~
 {: .language-r}

 But this is much less common among R users.
-The most important thing is to
-**be consistent** with the operator you use.
-There are occasionally places
+It is a good idea to **be consistent** with the operator you use.
-where it is less confusing to use `<-` than `=`, and it is the most common
-symbol used in the community.
-So the recommendation is to use `<-`.

 We aren't limited to storing numbers in variables: